schoeffm/blog/content/posts/linux-permission-management.md

 total 0
 -rw-rw-r-- 1 user1 user1  0 Aug  6 07:16 user1File
 -rw-rw-r-- 1 user1 shared 0 Aug  6 07:22 user2File
+#                  └─┬──┘
+#                    └─> now this file belongs to group 'shared'
+#                        and thus can be changed by any member
+#                        of that group
 {{< /highlight >}}

 #### Set sticky-bit (_on directory_)